dsbrgg/rust-book/17_smart_pointers/README.md

 ```

 The implementation of `Rc::clone` doesn’t make a deep copy of all the data like most types’ implementations of clone do.
 The call to `Rc::clone` only increments the reference count, which doesn’t take much time.
 Deep copies of data can take a lot of time.
 By using `Rc::clone` for reference counting, we can visually distinguish between the deep-copy kinds of clones and the kinds of clones that increase the reference count.
 When looking for performance problems in the code, we only need to consider the deep-copy clones and can disregard calls to `Rc::clone`.

+## `RefCell<T>` and Interior Mutability Pattern

+*Interior mutability* is a design pattern in Rust that allows you to mutate data even when tehre are immutable references to that data; normally this action is not allowed by the *borrowing rules*.
+The pattern uses `unsafe` code inside a data structure to bend Rust's usual rules that govern mutation and borrowing.
+We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can't guarantee that.
+The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

+With references and `Box<T>`, the borrowing rules invariants are enforced at compile time.
+With `RefCell<T>`, these invariants are enforced *at runtime*.
+With references, if you break these rules, you'll get a compiler error.
+With `RefCell<T>`, if you break these rules, your program will panic and exit.